Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have gone 31-25 in games they were listed as the moneyline favorite (winning 55.4% of those games).
+- The Mariners have put together a 31-26 record in games they were favored on the moneyline (winning 54.4% of those games).

-- The Mariners have a 65.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this game's moneyline, the Mariners have an implied win probability of 69.2%.

-- In the 89 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 44 times (44-43-2).
+- Seattle has played in 90 games with an over/under set, and have combined with its opponents to go over the total 45 times (45-43-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!